How To Identify And Treat A State Of Psychosis

 Prevent psychosis onset or relapse with help from therapy

-What are psychotic symptoms?
+What are psychotic states and psychotic symptoms?

-In psychological terms, psychosis usually refers to a group of symptoms that often appear together and interfere with an affected individual’s ability to correctly perceive, think about, and understand reality.
+Psychosis usually refers to a group of symptoms that often appear together and interfere with an affected individual’s ability to correctly perceive, think about, and understand reality.
 In many cases, these symptoms are signs of chronic psychotic disorders like schizophrenia, though they can also appear in other circumstances.

 Psychosis symptoms are often divided into “positive” and “negative” categories.
 Positive symptoms generally involve the emergence of behavior, thoughts, or perceptions that would not normally be present in healthy people.
 Negative symptoms typically involve the loss or weakening of capabilities that healthy people generally possess.